-Over the last century the discourse surrounding plastic has changed drastically; from a major scientific development to an environmental burden.
+Over the last century, the discourse surrounding plastic has changed drastically; from a major scientific development to an environmental burden.
 The turning point came in the late 1950s and early 1960s where significant developments in the manufacturing process decreased the cost of making plastics and paved the path for mass production.

 The Present Situation

 According to an investigation conducted by the Guardian, leading UK supermarkets are said to be producing more than 800,000 tons of plastic packaging waste a year.
-The Ellen MacArthur Foundation reported that just 14% of the plastic packaging used globally is recycled, while 40% ends up in landfill and a third in ecosystems.
+The Ellen MacArthur Foundation reported that just 14% of the plastic packaging used globally is recycled, while 40% ends up in landfills and a third in ecosystems.
 These figures demonstrate the extent of manufacturer dependency on plastics and how much they contribute to the problems we face today.
 For example, Unilever has indicated that the company’s plastic packaging “plays a critical role in making our products appealing, safe and enjoyable for our consumers”.

 While consumers are benefiting from the production and use of plastics (such as supermarkets being able to offer a wider selection of produce from further afield), the environmental threat is evident.
 By 2050 it is estimated that there will be more plastic than fish in the oceans, and if consumption continues at the current rates in 25 years’ time the people in the UK would have used 192.5bn plastic bottles.
 Similarly, around 11bn pieces of plastic have contaminated vital reefs in the Asia- Pacific region, resulting in disease which is contributing to their depletion.

 What manufacturers are doing